US

 was a bargain between the BASIC and the United States.
 BASIC gave the idea of ICA ,

-substantive than the US commitments.
+the US US

-What is the possibility of plurilateral agreements outside the UNFCCC if theCancun results
+What is the possibility of plurilateral agreements outside the UNFCCC if theCancun

-There is an example of the WTO agreement on government procurement of goods and services.India is not part of the WTO agreement but
+There is an example of the WTO agreement on government procurement of goods and services.India

 But you are not averse to plurilateral agreement on issues beyond forestry...